Too long to read? Here is my pick: Go with Telekom or *PYUR as a Telekom reseller to get a better price.

 This is hard to say.
 Let me tell you about some of my experiences.

-We use a Vodafone 16MB DSL line at a workshop I share with 2 other people in Berlin-Neukölln.
-The line goes offline a couple of times per year and the internet speed is definitely not great once more than one person goes online at the same time.
+We used a Vodafone 25MB DSL line at a workshop I shared with 2 other people in Berlin-Neukölln.
+The line went offline a couple of times per year and the internet speed was definitely not great once more than one person went online at the same time.

-At work in Berlin-Mitte we use Telekom DSL.
+At work in Berlin-Mitte we used Telekom DSL.
 We had downtimes a couple of times per year when the entire block went offline for a day.
+We switched to a fiber connection and didn't have any issues since then.

 1&1 has mixed reviews.
 1&1 uses Telekom lines.
 Please note that the reviews do not necessarily share the situation at your location.
 1&1 reliability might be good where you live.
-1&1 offers a 30 days money back guarantee source.
+1&1 offers a 30 days money-back guarantee source](https://dsl.1und1.de/dsl-tarife).

-Deutsche Glasfaser seems to be decent option for fibreglass connections.
+*Deutsche Glasfaser seems to be a decent option for fiberglass connections.
 They have their own grid.

 Which internet providers offer the fastest internet in Germany?